ddl-wasanthag/domino-model-monitoring/README.md

 ## Prerequisites
 - Access to a Domino deployment with a practitioner role.
 - Fork this repository to your own repository or use a zip file to upload the content into a Domino project.
 You can create a Git based project with a forked project or import it as a git repository.
 - Access to AWS S3 bucket to store the training, prediction, and ground truth data.
+Copy the csv files inside the sample-data in to the S3 bucket.

 ## Monitoring Model APIs
 In this section, we will
-- Create a training set and a sample model
+- Create a sample model
 - publish a model API
+- Create a training set
 - Create data capture client to capture prediction data
 - Generate Predictions
 - Examine Predictions